Ranagan/node-easy-mailjet/README.md

 Requires:

-- "ID" - Campaign ID
+- "id" - Campaign ID
 - "recipients" - Array of Test recipients in the following format:

 Example Data: